danvk/jpa-boggle/README.md

 So ~30% more nodes, ~15% more RAM, ~35% faster board evaluation.
 We're still using only half the memory of the popcount Trie, but performance is about 8% worse.

+### The ADTDAWG

+The popcount Trie required that its children be contiguous in memory, which meant that it could store only the offset to its first child.
+Can we do something similar with the tracking DAWG?

 [deep]: https://pages.pathcom.com/~vadco/deep.html
 [44]: https://www.danvk.org/2025/08/25/boggle-roundup.html
 [significant effort]: https://github.com/danvk/hybrid-boggle/issues/183#issuecomment-3402245058